The Cost of Living in Greece: Is It Expensive?

 • One bottle of water for 50 cents

-Public transport is also relatively cheap.
-A 10-minute cab ride would cost €6-8, one metro ticket costs €1.2 and to reload a monthly metro card for the center of Athens, that would cost €25.
-These reasonable public transportation prices contributes to the overall low cost of living in Greece.
+Public transportation in Greece is also relatively affordable.
+A 10-minute cab ride costs around €6-8, a single metro ticket is €1.20, and a monthly metro pass in central Athens is €25.
+These low costs of transportation contribute to the overall affordability of living in Greece.

 Some of the best ferry providers are SeaJet and Aegan Sea Lines.